-(3) Original Assessment
+3. Original Assessment

-Under Sections 137.022, 138.420, Chapters 151, 153 and 155, RSMo, the Commission performs its duty of original assessment of distributable property held by public utilities, railroads, freight line companies, airlines and related entities.
-Annually, the Commission receives a report from affected public utilities and railroads not later than April 15 and freight line companies, airlines and related entities by May 1.
-Section 151.020.1; 155.020; 12 CSR 30-2.011.
+Under Sections 137.022, 138.420, and Chapters 151, 153 and 155, RSMo, the Commission performs its duty of original assessment of distributable property held by public utilities, railroads, freight line companies, airlines and related entities.
+Annually, the Commission receives a report from affected public utilities and railroads not later than April 15 and freight line companies, airlines, and related entities by May 1.
+Sections 151.021.1, 155.020, RSMo, and 12 CSR 30-2.011.
 The Commission thereafter must "assess, adjust and equalize" the distributable property of these companies.
-Section 151.060.1.
+Section 151.060.1, RSMo.

-The Commission also has all power of original assessment over all "real and tangible personal property in the possession of any assessing officer on January first."
-Section 138.420.4.
+The Commission also has the power of original assessment over all "real and tangible personal property in the possession of any assessing officer on January first."
+Section 138.420.4, RSMo.